Curriculum Provision 2017-18

 Many students choose to continue their education at Blythe Bridge High School and Sixth Form after Year 11.
 At Key Stage Five students choose from a range of 30 A Level and vocational courses.
 Students follow a detailed tutorial programme which supports the formal curriculum through themed topics.

-Students take part in a work experience programme where they build their knowledge and confidence of vocational areas through researching and applying for a placement and reflecting on their experience diary in addition, students and involved in enterprise education through their involvement in enterprise activities.
+Students will have a core programme which includes; a work experience programme where they build their knowledge and confidence of vocational areas through researching and applying for a placement and reflecting on their experience diary, PSHE and SMSC activities and students are involved in enterprise education through their involvement in enterprise activities.